serajfast4-sudo/smart-calculator/README.md

 # smart-calculator
-this calculator was made for smoother amd smarter scientific answers i don't have much info
+this calculator was made for smoother, smarter and scientific accurate answers i don't have much info